planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 {: .highlight }
 >- Damage that gets through the target's Soak lowers Mettle.
->- **Fallen:** No Action and 0 Poise, may or may not be dead.
+>- **Fallen:** No Action and 0 POISE, may or may not be dead.
 >- **Staggered:** Lose Free Move & Rally, negative Mettle is a die penalty.

 ### Mettle Surges

 Adventurers under stress can transcend their usual limits, especially when fresh to battle.
 Whenever Initiative (p.38) is in play, each point of Mettle they sacrifice grants them +1D on their Check.
-This is powerful but has limits; one cannot spend more than their Motive on a single Check, nor spend enough to lower Mettle to zero or below.
+This is powerful but has limits; one cannot spend more than their MOTIVE on a single Check, nor spend enough to lower Mettle to zero or below.
 This lost Mettle is temporary and Rallies back as normal.

 {: .highlight }
 >- **Surge:** spend Mettle to add +1D to a Check during combat.